 I’ve taken those Vermont Values with me as I’ve traveled and lived around the country.
 I met my amazing husband Benjamin in Austin Texas seven years ago.
 With his love and encouragement I started my own business(s), and began pursuing my childhood dream of being involved in politics.

 That is the beauty of liberalism, and offense is its cost.
-That is why I believe the Declaration of Independence and the Constitution of the United States are two of the most important documents ever written are.
+That is why I believe the Declaration of Independence and the Constitution of the United States are two of the most important documents ever written.
 They establish the framework for a society where this redneck from rural Vermont can be anything she wants to be...even President.

 I am an accountant so I believe things should balance.
 When people are able to make enough money to thrive, many of the other issues get taken care of in the process.
-That's why I will focus on economically stimulating Burlington.
+That's why I will focus on economically stimulating Vermont.
 This is something that everyone agrees would better our city.

 Being fiscally conservative, I believe that you know best what to do with your own money.
 You and your family worked hard for it so why should the government snatch it away before you even get to see it?
 I intend to halt this rising wave of tax increases to keep more of Your money in Your pockets.
 Where it belongs.

 Vermont has many issues involving crime and rampant drug addiction.
 I have been involved in the recovery community for over 11 years and I will continue to offer that experience in order to stem this current epidemic.

 I can't win this race without your help!
 Flyering, word-of-mouth, and donating are all ways of joining us in this fight!